sippey/public/books.md

 ## currently reading

 * Telegraph Avenue: A Novel by Michael Chabon
+* American Lion: Andrew Jackson in the White house by Jon Meacham
+* The Signal and the Noise: Why So Many Predictions Fail -- But Some Don't by Nate Silver

 ## 2012 read

+* Savvy by Ingrid Law. *(I need to start including the books that I read out loud to the kids.)*
 * The Revolution Was Televised: The Cops, Crooks, Slingers and Slayers Who Changed TV Drama Forever by Alan Sepinwall
 * Reamde: A Novel by Neal Stephenson
 * May We Be Forgiven: A Novel by A. M. Homes